STEM through Sport

 Executive Director, Philadelphia Youth Sports Collaborative

 Many Philadelphia youth face logistical and financial barriers that keep them from participating in enriching activities such as sports and STEM.
 Across the city there are initiatives to provide access to participation in sports and even fewer opportunities for STEM activities.
-While sports offer well-documented benefits, athletics can also be time consuming, costly, and the main focus of a student's extracurricular activity.
 There is wide cultural, community and family support for athletics, while STEM can be a harder sell.
 Many students view sports as fun, exciting and important, but perceive STEM as academic and too much like school.

 To develop engaging STEM activities based in sport and to remove financial and logistical barriers.
 We know that STEM is everywhere, and we can reach and teach youth through their favorite sports.
 The city of Philadelphia is committed to increasing access to sport, recognizing that athletics offer an informal classroom for problem solving.
 Anyone watching professional sports today can see that the field is data driven, employing ever more sophisticated technology to capture that data.
 Sports equipment and protective gear undergo constant re-engineering to increase performance and safety.